e-lab/apps-android/demo-native/README.md

 - Compile app.
 - Android Studio may or may not give errors.
 If you see an error, click the "Fix now" link, and then compile again.
 This may happen a few times.
 - Once all the errors have been fixed, then app can be run.

+ERRORS:

+modify this if you need:
+`def ndkDir = '/Developer/android-ndk-r10e'//android.ndkDirectory.getAbsolutePath()`